 0 Shares

-For the first time, in the history of education, so many students have been out of the classroom.
-The pandemic has changed us forever and so has it changed how we learn.
+For the first time in the history of education, during the Covid 19 times, so many students were out of the classroom.
+Now, even if the pandemic is behind us, it has changed us forever and so has it changed how we learn.
 As the world embraced online learning for all age groups, EdTech started picking pace and working towards enhancing the learning experiences.
 Ultimately the Universities at the epicenter of higher education embraced online learning.
 Fueled by technology, digital transformation in universities and online learning will continue to see progress for decades to come.
 Higher education remotely is taking shape majorly because of the transformation of digital technologies.
 Universities are carrying forward the legacy of learning with digital libraries.

 Higher education in India will continue to disperse learning online.
 It has picked up momentum because of the pandemic but it will continue to gain pace even when the pandemic is gone.
 This is what the education facilitators also believe.